AI & Emerging Intermediate Updated 2026-03-22

 What is a Retail Media Network?

-A retail media network is an advertising ecosystem where retailers sell ad space on their own digital properties — and the data that powers targeting — to brands that want to reach shoppers at or near the point of purchase.
+A retail media network is an advertising ecosystem where retailers sell ad space on their own digital properties.
+And the data that powers targeting.
+To brands that want to reach shoppers at or near the point of purchase.

 Amazon Ads was the first major retail media network.
 Now Walmart Connect, Target Roundel, Kroger Precision Marketing, Instacart Ads, and dozens of others operate their own networks.
-The key differentiator from traditional display advertising: the ads appear where people are already shopping, and they’re targeted using actual purchase behavior — not just browsing data.
+The key differentiator from traditional display advertising: the ads appear where people are already shopping, and they’re targeted using actual purchase behavior.
+Not just browsing data.

 Retail media ad spend hit $45 billion in the US in 2024, according to eMarketer.
 It’s the fastest-growing segment of digital advertising, projected to surpass traditional TV ad spend by 2028.
 The reason is simple: first-party data from real transactions is the most valuable targeting signal in a cookieless world.